 Once, people are used to of the product, then paid versions got launched.
 A good example is of Truecaller.
 For years Truecaller was providing a free version of the application.
 The sole purpose of the app was to provide the identity of an unknown number in calls.
 Now they have launched premium features with the application such as recording a phone call and banking, and people are buying it.

 To conclude, Growth marketing is not limited to the marketing department only.
 The best part about Growth Hacking is that it involves all the channel of an organization such as engineering, product or even sales with the objective to grow quickly in low budget marketing cost.
 The key for a successful result is, everyone must work together to perform rapid experimentation.
 By now, a question may arise which could be “So, is there an easy way to learn growth hacking or hack your business?”
-Nope, since the result depends on continual testing with consideration to many factors such as environment, political situation, current trends, etc.
+Nope, since the result depends on continual software testing with consideration to many factors such as environment, political situation, current trends, etc.

 Author BIO: Salman is a software engineering graduate and digital marketer by profession.
 He works as a Digital Marketer Strategist at Cloudways.
 He loves to create value for the Startup community & help entrepreneur reach their goal.
 He is a big fan of cricket and does play AAA games in his free time.